Quelklef/lilt/docs/usage.rst

             node*: Node
         of ltList:
             list*: seq[Node]

+    Node* = object
+        kind*: string  # name of the rule that this node was parsed by properties*: TableRef[string, LiltValue]  # properties of the node

 In order to create parsers, one should use the included :code:`makeParsers` proc, which looks like::